Functional Genomics Centre

 The key to our success is researcher autonomy.
 We empower you to explore bold new ideas without restraint.

-We work with AstraZeneca, sharing resources and expertise, but all Cancer Research Horizons projects are independent and resulting data will remain unencumbered.
+We work with AstraZeneca, sharing resources and expertise, but all Cancer Research Horizons projects are independent and resulting data will remain confidential and unencumbered.

 What we offer